bskaplou/qmk_companion_app/README.md

 Current implementation expected to be less hacky.

 ## How it works and how to run it with QMK/Vial

-QMK/Vial firmware compilation skill required to make it work.

 Unicode characters are embedded into firmware.
 They are embedded into two places: